coronel08/my-notes/notes/docs/python.md

 ```
 name,age,country,career = ('Diana',32,'Canada','CompSci')
 ```
-* dict - {'key':'value'} dictionary methods below, can also do OrderedDict for a doubley linked list
+* dict - {'key':'value'} dictionary methods below, can also do OrderedDict for a doubley linked list [thispointer dict multiple values](https://thispointer.com/python-dictionary-with-multiple-values-per-key/)
     * .get() - returns the value of a key
     * .keys()
     * .items()